"author": { "@id": "JuneKamath103" } }

 Organizations opt for localization in eLearning to meet specific expectations of their employees (learning in a language they prefer), or to address new markets.

-In this blog, I share a set of tips and best practices that can help you manage localization of your eLearning courses effectively and successfully.
+In this article, I share a set of tips and best practices that can help you manage localization of your eLearning courses effectively and successfully.

 Localization in eLearning is the process of converting the master course (often in English or the first course) into different languages.